-Portland Works Second issue share offer now available
+Portland Works Second issue share offer - now closed

 "I've read your business plan - and I like it" Hugh Facey MBE, Chairman, Gripple Limited, and Portland Works supporter.

 Shares have a fixed value of £1.
 The minimum holding is 100 shares, the maximum is 20,000 for any individual.
-However each shareholder has one vote at general meetings regardless of shareholding.
+Eventually, we aim to pay interest on share capital, although this is unlikely to exceed inflation.
+Each shareholder has one vote at general meetings regardless of shareholding.

 If you wish to buy shares you should read the Share Offer document.
 Then download and print the application form, complete it and post it to us with your cheque.
 The address is on the form.
 We are also required by the FSA to offer you the Rules of the Society.
 The Business Plan is also worth reading!